timescale/docs/timescaledb/how-to-guides/hyperfunctions/stats-aggs.md

 WINDOW fifteen_min as (ORDER BY bucket ASC RANGE '15 minutes' PRECEDING);
 ```

+For some more technical details and usage examples of the two-step aggregation
+method, see the [blog post on aggregates][blog-aggregates] or the
+[developer documentation][gh-two-step-agg].

 # 1D and 2D linear regression with statistical aggregates
 The `stats_agg` aggregate is available in two forms, a one-dimensional
 aggregate shown earlier in this section, and a two-dimensional aggregate.
 The two-dimensional aggregate takes in two variables `(Y, X)`, which are
 dependent and independent variables respectively.
 The two-dimensional
 aggregate performs all the same calculations on each individual variable
-as performing separate one-dimensional aggregates would and
+as performing separate one-dimensional aggregates would, and
 additionally performs linear regression on the two variables.
 Accessors
 for one-dimensional values append a `_y` or `_x` to the name.
 For
 example: